• Ruby Queen Beet

 75 Days.
 Marmande Vert is a French slicer that has nice flavor.
 Oblate fruits are said to me a mutation of Marmande, and are on the sweet side and juicy with mild fruity undertones.
 Perfect selection for snacking of the vine.
 Regular vines are tall and prolific.
 Green when ripened oblate fruits begin to ripen about 75 days after transplant.
 Nice canning and slicing tomato!

-• Sylvan Gaume Tomato
+• Rumi Banjan Tomato

 $2.50$3.50